stevorackovic/FacialAnimation/README.md

 THis chapter consists of two papers, solving the inverse rig problem on a base of Majorization-Minimization, in order to simplyfy originally complex, nonconvex objective. the corresponing scripts can be found in ../Scripts/LMMM repo.

-#### A Majorization--Minimization-Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation
+#### A Majorization-Minimization-Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation

 https://link.springer.com/article/10.1007/s11590-023-02012-w